ssebs/ssebs-www/content/blog/mmpguieditor.md

 <div style="clear: both;"></div>

-## Expanding GUI in fyne
+## Expanding my old GUI Code
-My existing `v1` code was pretty messy, my `gui.go` file was massive, it was getting hard to read, and I knew I needed to refactor it soon.
+My existing `v1` code was pretty messy: my `gui.go` file was massive, it was getting hard to read, and I knew I needed to refactor it soon.
 I figured this could wait, at least until I had a basic config editor working.

 So, I created a new `test.go` file, and got to work building my GUI to match my diagrams.
 I was able to get a Grid of Macros like before, with a Delete and Edit button at the bottom.

-To start, I just created a new window each time I needed to edit a particular part of the Config.
+For simplicity, I created a new window each time I needed to edit a particular section of the Config.

 You'd start with a normal running Mini Macro Pad window, then click **Edit** => **Edit Config**.